 Upon completion and acceptance of the dissertation by the department, the candidate will be admitted to the final public oral (FPO) examination.

 The committee of examiners for the FPO must consist of no fewer than two current ORFE faculty members, and the 2nd thesis reader should also be a current ORFE faculty member.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

-The course requirements are fulfilled by successfully completing ten one-semester courses, two of which are required research courses (ORF 509 and 510).
+The course requirements are fulfilled by successfully completing ten one-semester courses approved by the department, two of which are required research courses (ORF 509 and 510).